 The goal of the William S. and Carelyn Y. Reeburgh Lecture is to recognize a prominent scientist who is making an impact in the fields of Biogeosciences or Ocean Sciences with novel field or laboratory measurements and to create opportunities for AGU members to interact with well-known and accomplished scientists and peers by sponsoring an annual lecture at the AGU Fall Meeting, alternating between the Biogeosciences and Ocean Sciences sections.

 AGU has been William S. Reeburgh’s primary professional affiliation since 1968.
 Reeburgh was active in the OS and AS sections until the B section was formed.
 He served as editor of Global Biogeochemical Cycles for 6 years (1998-2004), and was President-Elect and President of the Biogeosciences section (7/04-7/08).
 He is an AGU Fellow (2001).

 The Reeburgh Lecture will be presented annually as part of the AGU Fall Meeting.
 In odd numbered years (2015, 2017, etc.) the lecture will be presented as part of AGU’s Biogeosciences Section’s programming and will concentrate on the topic of global biochemistry.
 The lecturer will be invited to attend the Biogeosciences Section reception and the Fund will act as a sponsor of the event.

-In odd-numbered years (2015, 2017, etc.) the lecture will be presented as part of AGU’s Ocean Sciences Section’s programming and will concentrate on the topic of marine geochemistry.
+In even-numbered years (2016, 2018, etc.) the lecture will be presented as part of AGU’s Ocean Sciences Section’s programming and will concentrate on the topic of marine geochemistry.
 The lecturer will be invited to attend the Ocean Sciences Section reception and the Fund will act as a sponsor of the event.

 The first lecture was presented at the 2015 Fall Meeting as part of the Biogeosciences Section’s programming.